Chemtor/Reddit-ETL-Pipeline/data/processed/README.md

-# This file contains processed data (data is cleaned)
+# This folder contains processed data (data is cleaned)